-At the heart of Gunnersbury is a compassionate community whose values and ethos are founded upon the teachings of Christian love and the values and traditions of the Catholic Church.
+At the heart of Gunnersbury is a compassionate community whose values and ethos are founded upon the Catholic Social teaching of love and the values and traditions of the Catholic Church.
+We strive to educate our pupils within an environment where the Catholic traditions of learning, truth, justice, respect and community are promoted.
 The Chaplaincy supports this work and inspires pupils to understand that all we do is for the greater glorification of God; it seeks to keep Christ at the centre of the school's life and this is achieved by a variety of experiences and opportunities.

 The model of Chaplaincy that Gunnersbury adopts is one of collaboration and collegiality.
-We have nurtured a strong and supportive team of visiting priests gathered from the parishes of West London to support the work of our Chaplaincy Coordinator, Mrs. Symon.
+We have nurtured a strong and supportive team of visiting priests gathered from the parishes of London as well a multitude of different countries such as France, Italy, Ireland, and Eritrea, to support the work of our Chaplain, Amy Jachulski.
+Our 6th form Chaplaincy Team is formed of a strong group of students who show great passion and care for the poor.
+They organise charity events every half term, and take part in Diocese events such as 2018’s first ever Aid to the Church in Need Conference for Schools.

 'The provision for prayer life, liturgy and collective worship is outstanding'